 Did you think you could just sign on the dotted line, take the money and run?
-Selling your home isn’t quite that easy.
-You need to scrounge through your file cabinet for the abstract or owner’s duplicate certificate of title.
-If you don’t have a duplicate certificate, check with the title company that assisted you when you purchased or refinanced the home or check with the county recorder.
+Selling your home isnít quite that easy.
+You need to scrounge through your file cabinet for the abstract or ownerís duplicate certificate of title.
+If you donít have an abstract or duplicate certificate, check with the title company that assisted you when you purchased or refinanced the home or check with the county recorder or registrar of titles.

 Before signing an agreement to sell or transfer your property, state law requires you to make, in good faith, a general disclosure about anything that may adversely affect the use or enjoyment of your property in writing.
 Make sure that all disclosures about the physical condition of the property have also been made.

 After you get the necessary papers to your buyer, the buyer and the lender will then have your home appraised, the title examined, and the loan approved.
-If these tasks aren’t completed by the closing date, your purchase agreement will be null and void unless the parties mutually agree to extend the agreement.
+If these tasks arenít completed by the closing date, your purchase agreement may be null and void unless the parties mutually agree to extend the agreement.
 You should be aware that in Minnesota there is a statutory procedure for cancelling a purchase agreement if the purchase agreement does not terminate according to its terms.

 Title Matters.
 In Minnesota, real estate records are kept in the county where the property is located in either the Office of the County Recorder for abstract property or in the Office of the Registrar of Titles for Torrens or registered property.
 Abstract property records trace back to the U.S. Government Survey in the mid-19th century.
-An owner of abstract property usually has an abstract of title, which is a thick compilation of all entries in the tract index regarding the property.
-Torrens or registered property is the modern system that relies upon a certificate of title maintained in the Office of the Registrar of Titles for each piece of property.
-The clerk can check the certificate without wading through an abstract of title and lots of ancient records.
+An owner of abstract property usually has an abstract of title, which is a compilation of all entries in the index regarding the property.
+Torrens or registered property is a system that relies upon a certificate of title maintained in the Office of the Registrar of Titles for each piece of registered property.

-If you own abstract property, the purchase agreement requires you to furnish the buyer or the buyer's title company with your abstract of title.
+If you own abstract property, the purchase agreement will usually require you to furnish the buyer or the buyerís title company with your abstract of title.
 The purchase agreement may, however, permit you to provide a commitment for title insurance instead of an abstract of title.
 If you own Torrens or registered property, all that you need to do usually is furnish the buyer with the number of your certificate of title.
-You will need to surrender your owner's duplicate certificate of title.

 To sell your home, title problems must be cleared up.
-If any problems appear on your record, you'll need to hire a closer or real estate attorney to take care of them.
+If any problems appear in the title records, youíll need to hire a closer or real estate attorney to take care of them.
 Here are common problems you may need to address:

 Truth-In-Housing Report.
-Some Minnesota cities require a seller to provide the buyer with a Truth-In- Housing Report, which may also be called a code compliance report.
-Check your city to see if you must provide such a report.
+Some Minnesota cities require a seller to provide the buyer with a Truth- In-Housing Report, which may also be called a code compliance report.
+Check with your city to see if you must provide such a report.
 If so, you must have an inspector check your home for obvious defects.
 These can include problems with plumbing, heating or cooling systems; dampness in the basement; or an unstable foundation.
 You must disclose the results of these inspections.

-Real Estate Transfer Disclosure Statement.
-Real estate agents can provide you with this form for recording the condition of your home.
-You aren’t required by law to supply this to a buyer, but most buyers will ask for it.
+Sellerís Property Disclosure Statement.
+Real estate agents can provide you with this form for reporting the condition of your home.
 This disclosure supplements statements about the condition of your home made in the purchase agreement.

 Well Disclosure Statement.
 According to Minnesota law, you must disclose information about any wells on your property before the purchase agreement is signed.
 This includes the location of wells and whether the wells are in use or sealed.
 You must also submit a well disclosure statement with your deed, or include a statement in the deed that there are no wells or the status of the wells is unchanged since the last statement was filed.

 The closing is the day you and your buyer (as well as real estate agents and the closers and/or attorneys involved in the home sale) get together to make sure all the terms of the purchase agreement have been met.
 For the buyer, closing means signing stacks and stacks of papers.
-For the seller, it means signing and delivering a deed to your property and signing a few other papers, such as the Settlement Statement required by the U.S. Department of Housing and Urban Development, which lists all the closing costs.
+For the seller, it means signing and delivering a deed to your property and signing a few other papers, such as the Settlement Statement required by federal and state law, which lists all the closing costs.
 For both parties, it also involves a lot of money!

 When Should You Schedule The Closing?